virginiaequitycenter/summer-sandbox/introductions.md

 * ML: I'm definitely excited to do a lot of things, but I'm especially happy that I can hang out with friends again!
 (Especially my new friends from my grad program, most of whom I've only ever seen through Zoom!)

 * JGG: At the risk of sounding overly commercial, I very much missed cafes and cocktail bars.
 It's satisfying to get an espresso at a coffee shop Saturday or Sunday morning and be able to sit *there* and read for a bit.
 And the quiet chatter of a place like Alley Light on Friday evening caps off the week perfectly; it was a bummer to have to spend so long unable to dip into that world.

+* HL: Being able to hang out with people!
+It's been really nice going to Carter Mountain and other places, excited for the summer to be mostly back to normal.

 # June 15